In an effort to move to a continuous certification process, ABPS announces dramatic changes in 2019.

 - Pre-test studying time dramatically reduced.
 Pertinent content for each question will now be incorporated into the exam.
 After answering a question, the diplomate will be directed to the rationale.
 After reading the rationale, the diplomate will be offered an additional opportunity to answer the question correctly if incorrectly answered on the first attempt.

 The Professionalism requirements will be reduced to reporting twice during the 10-year cycle rather than three times.
 A Professional Standing Update will be required in Year 3 of the 10-year cycle and a Professionalism Audit will replace the Examination Application in Year 9.
+Additionally, the Practice Improvement component (Tracer Procedure Log) will be reduced to twice during the 10-year cycle.

-Many more changes have been enacted that will reduce the diplomate’s cost and time commitment.
-Look for greater detail throughout 2018.
 The ABPS appreciates all those diplomates who provided feedback and is pleased to offer these changes to make continuous certification less burdensome, more relevant and more valuable.

 The ABMS has launched an initiative, Continuing Board Certification: Vision for the Future, to help develop a continuous certification system that is "meaningful, contemporary and relevant."
 Additional information can be found here.